 ✅ We support the City’s housing goals.

-❌ We do not support a process where each development is evaluated in isolation, ignoring cumulative impact.
+❌ We do not support a process where each major development is evaluated in isolation, ignoring cumulative impact.

 ❌ We do not support a system where residents have no meaningful voice.